 La Langouste at the Baie des Anges Hotel.

 La Langouste is also an island staple and offers a varied menu of French cuisine with a Creole influence.
 They offer a wide variety of fish, but fresh lobster is their speciality.
-You can choose directly from the fish tank and it’ll be grilled and served with three sauces!
-Other popular dishes include the lamb shanks, chicken kebab, and veal.
+You can choose your meal directly from the fish tank and it’ll be grilled and served with three sauces.
+Other popular dishes include the lamb shanks, chicken kebabs, and veal.

 St. Jean is where Les Ilets is located!
 It’s one of the most famous beaches on the island and an absolute watersports hotspot.
 The two beaches are lined with shops and restaurants.
 If you’re up for a little hike, head to the top of the hill at the Col de la Tourmente for views of the airport and beach.